naremit/salebox-django/README.md

-salebox-ecom-django
+salebox-django
 ===================

 Connect a standalone Django ecommerce website to a GetSalebox.com backoffice.

-### Get the latest Maxmind GeoLite2 City database
+### New: Get the latest Maxmind GeoLite2 City database

 `cd` to your `/var/www/[my project]` folder, then: